rodneyshupe/Cookbook/Recipes/Salads/MangoOrangeAndJicamaSalad.rst

 Directions
 ----------

-1. Bring sugar, lime zest and juice, pepper flakes, and salt to simmer in small saucepan over medium heat, stirring constantly, until sugar is dissolved, 1 to 2 minutes.
-Remove pan from heat, stir in jicama, and let syrup cool for 20 minutes.
+1. Bring the sugar, lime zest and juice, pepper flakes, and salt to a simmer in a small saucepan over medium heat, stirring constantly, until the sugar is dissolved, 1 to 2 minutes.
+Remove the pan from the heat, stir in the jicama, and let the syrup cool for 20 minutes.
-2. Meanwhile, cut away peel and pith from oranges.
-Slice into 1/2-inch-thick rounds, then cut rounds into 1/2-inch pieces.
-Place oranges and mangos in large bowl.
+2. Meanwhile, cut away the peel and pith from the oranges.
+Slice into 1/2-inch-thick rounds, then cut the rounds into 1/2-inch pieces.
+Place the oranges and mangos in a large bowl.
-3. When syrup is cool, pour over oranges and mangos and toss to combine.
+3. Pour the cooled syrup over the oranges and mangos and toss to combine.
    Refrigerate for 15 minutes before serving.

 Variations